changlabtw/hicmaptools/docs/index.rst

 hicmaptools
 ===========

-It is a collection of tools for HiC contact map downstream analysis.
+It is a commend line tool for query contact information from HiC map.

 .. toctree::